open-game-system/store-bridge/docs/CONTRIBUTING.md

 ## Versioning

-We follow a Cloudflare-inspired versioning scheme with the format: `major.YYYYMMDD.patch`
+We follow a date-based versioning scheme with the format: `major.YYYYMMDD.patch`

 - **major**: Major version number incremented for breaking changes
 - **YYYYMMDD**: Date of the release in 8-digit format (e.g., 20240516 for May 16, 2024)